MSA Trust

 07. Blood Pressure

-It is important to know that Postural Orthostatic Hypotension is more likely to occur the longer you live with MSA.
-Even if it is not a persistent feature of your MSA it may occur quite unexpectedly and profoundly.
+It is important to know that Postural/Orthostatic Hypotension is more likely to occur the longer you live with MSA.
+Even if it is not a persistent feature of your MSA it may occur quite unexpectedly and severely.
 This may cause a sudden collapse so your partner or any carers need to know what to do should this happen.

 Key messages:

-• Make sure your blood pressure is checked regularly by professionals, at lying or sitting then standing for 3 minutes in each position
+• Make sure your blood pressure is checked regularly by professionals, at lying or sitting then standing for three minutes in each position

 • Ensure that you drink 1.5 – 2 litres of fluid a day